 It was a ballsy assumption.
 He could’ve been wide off the mark.
 I could’ve been a wine girl or someone who didn’t drink at all.
 I was neither of those things.
 Still, I contemplated lying, just to throw him off.
 Shake his confidence.
 But the way he called me woman, the way the word filled his mouth like a full-bodied bourbon made me feel like I was in the leagues of Aretha or Maya Angelou or India.Arie.
 Like poetry and wisdom.

 “And what do you know about women who know their whiskey?”

 “More than I can tell you here,” he said scooping another spoonful of sauce.
 We were holding up the line so I nodded and moved on.

 I didn’t see him again until two weeks later when we’d completed our tour circuit and circled back.
 I’m a tour guide lodged deeply in the family business.
-I travel a lot with my father who started out as a tour driver and fought to remain the same even after starting the business.
+I travel a lot with my father who started as a tour driver and fought to remain the same even after starting the business.
 Said his talents belong on the road.
 Being the Daddy’s girl I have always been, I followed him everywhere and did everything he did.
 Even now, I still do.

 This particular time, a cook walks up to him deferentially, obviously consulting on something and he turns his back to me.
 I have to muzzle my joy over the distraction because now I can examine him unabashedly.
-I follow a bulging vein from the back of his palm all the way to his elbow, the way you would follow a raindrop drop down a window, watching it join another and change course.
+I follow a bulging vein from the back of his palm to his elbow, the way you would follow a raindrop drop down a window, watching it join another and change course.
 Then I notice a long, black scar.
 It is fresh, crescent-shaped, obviously from the edge of a skillet.
 I can tell how soft his skin is from the way it’s healing.
 I have the sudden urge to run my fingers around it and soothe it with ointment.
-And this here unsettles me because now is really not the time to start feeling tender towards strangers.
+And this here unsettles me because now is not the time to start feeling tender towards strangers.